arushi21s06/arushi21s06/README.md

 ### Engineering Student | Developer

-> Building practical applications and learning by turning ideas into projects.

 I'm an engineering student interested in **web development, full-stack applications, and AI-powered solutions**.
 I enjoy taking ideas from concept to working projects and continuously learning new technologies.

 ---